dlwas/ServeLite/README.md

 ## Installation

+1. Clone the repository.
-To set up ServeLite, simply run the `install` script.
+2. To set up ServeLite, simply run the install script.

 ```
     install.bat
 ```

-The script will install Python if you don't have it, clone the repository, and set up everything for you.
+The script will install Python if you don't have it and set up everything for you.

 ## Usage